KC0122/Cucumber-Java/README.txt

 Then download Git for Windows
 Install

-Open yourt git account
+Open your git account
 Create a new repository by giving a name(note:it's empty, but it's fine) Back on your pc , in command prompt CD into your project folder

-Go back to Git hub page and only copy the first 3 lines of instructions(Note:As per below) echo "# Cucumber-Java" >> README.md git init git add README.md
+Go back to Github page and only copy the first 3 lines of instructions(Note:As per below) -echo "# Cucumber-Java" >> README.md
+-git init
+-git add README.md
 (you might have to press enter once to execute all of the above commands)

-Now make sure you give below 2 commands git config --global user.email "sacakameel@yahoo.co.uk" git config --global user.name "KC0122"
+Now make sure you give below 2 commands
+-git config --global user.email "sacakameel@yahoo.co.uk"
+-git config --global user.name "KC0122"

 Then go back to the repo again
-Copy the rest of the 4 lines of code(Note:They are as per below) git commit -m "first commit" git branch -M main git remote add origin https://github.com/KC0122/Cucumber-Java.git git push -u origin main
+-Copy the rest of the 4 lines of code(Note:They are as per below) -git commit -m "first commit"
+-git branch -M main
+-git remote add origin https://github.com/KC0122/Cucumber-Java.git -git push -u origin main

 -This might prompt you to login in to your personal account and authorise the request -Once done you will see "Read me" file  has been added to the repo